 2. Working from the inside, re-fold the pressed casing (or re-press if needed).

 Stitch the casing along the long edge only sewing close to the fold.
 Repeat for both the front and back casings.

-3. Cut two 30” drawstrings.
+3. Cut two 30” drawstrings with scissors.
 Use a bodkin to thread one drawstring through one casing and then back through the other casing so that both ends of the drawstring are on the same side of the bag and about the same length.

 4. Thread both ends through a pony bead (optional) and make a knot close to the ends.